zhengxingXue/gym_futbol_v1/README.md

 $ pip install -e .
 ```

-To try the environment with random players:
+To try the environment with PPO2 agent (without any training):
 ```
 $ python main.py
 ```